baihongjie/selfdrivingcar/TrafficSignClassifier/writeup.md

 | Ahead only | Right-of-way at the next intersection |![Ahead only](https://github.com/baihongjie/selfdrivingcar/blob/master/TrafficSignClassifier/download16.jpg?raw=true) | Easy|

-The model was able to correctly guess 5 of the 16 traffic signs, which gives an accuracy of 31.25%.
+The model was able to correctly guess 6 of the 16 traffic signs, which gives an accuracy of 37.5%.
 This performs very bad compares to the accuracy on the test set of 91.6%.

 By manually checking the result, it looks the model is unable to predict correctly when
 1) the image is not centered well enough.
 2) the image is twisted.
 3) the image is squeezed.
+4) some watermark caused noise.

 Some image pre-processing such as cropping might be necessary to improve prediction.
 Also 32x32 is too small as input to the model.